Shock-OS/Simple-USB-Flasher/README.md

 OTHER OPTIONS:
     --verbose            Increase output verbosity</pre>

-To print this screen in ther terminal, you can also run:
+To print this screen in the terminal, you can run:

 `$ simple-usb-flasher-cli --help`, or simply `$ simple-usb-flasher-cli` with no arguments.